Lukas Gage: ‘I’m not broken. I’m not a liability. I’m just wired differently’

 “If you’re in the public eye, people are gonna turn on you,” he tells me.
 “There will be a bandwagon where you become the villain.
 I’ve had it happen once and I’m gonna have it happen again, I’m sure.
 But once it does and you get out the other end of it, there’s something very liberating about it.
 It’s like, wow, I survived that.
 I’m at peace.”

 I Wrote This for Attention may have been a product of temporary unemployment (Gage pitched it to publishers during the dual actors and writers’ strikes of 2023), but it’s also a boon to a rising star who so nearly became more of a Twitter celebrity than a real artist.
-The book gets to the crux of him, from his tumultuous childhood in Encinitas, California, just 25 miles off the Mexico border, to his early struggles with drugs and alcohol, and the sexual abuse he experienced at a pre-teen summer camp.
+The book gets to the crux of him, from his tumultuous childhood in Encinitas, California, just 25 miles from the Mexico border, to his early struggles with drugs and alcohol, and the sexual abuse he experienced at a pre-teen summer camp.
 It’s often a very funny coming-of-age story, rooted in the plasticky excess of the Noughties (Curious by Britney Spears wafts through the air; Paris Hilton and Lindsay Lohan are cultural touchstones), but also bleak and unsparing.
-Young Hollywood is currently filled with nepo babies and the comfortably well-off, Gage’s background is comparatively rocky and dangerous – his older brother battles addiction, his mother is magnetised to casinos, his father is disgusted when a four-year-old Gage slips into heels and Playboy bunny ears and dances around their living room.
+While young Hollywood is currently filled with nepo babies and the comfortably well off, Gage’s background is comparatively rocky and dangerous.
+His older brother battles addiction, his mother is magnetised to casinos, his father is disgusted when a four-year-old Gage slips into heels and Playboy bunny ears and dances around their living room.

 “We were a deranged little unit, with so much love for one another but also so many issues,” he remembers.
 “I come from a world where people are punished for needing help, and encounter systems that continue to fail so many.”
 At one point he is sent to a “troubled-teen” camp, which reads like a kind of legal torture den for adolescents.
 Today, he says, his relationship to drugs is nuanced.
 “I wouldn’t say they’re a friend or an enemy, but like a roommate I outgrew.
 They gave me some of the best nights of my life and also some of the worst.”
 Opiates, though, continue to horrify him.
 “I know people in my hometown that still struggle with them, and I’ve seen them cause the most trouble and the most damage overall.
 I hate, hate, hate them.”